vietnqw/VeriNews/docs/designs/04-backend-ai-ml-services.md

-# Backend: AI/ML Services
+# Backend: AI/ML Services (Retrieval)

 ## What It Is

 The AI/ML Services provide intelligent processing using OpenAI's models.
-These services power the "understanding" parts of the retrieval system.
+These services power the "understanding" parts of the retrieval system, enabling semantic search, claim extraction, relevance scoring, and confidence assessment.

+**Note**: This document covers AI services for the **Retrieval Pipeline** only.
+For verification AI services (stance classification, explanation generation), see `03-backend-verification-pipeline.md`.

 ## What's Implemented